Arsenius Apostolius: Life

 In Venice Arsenius became a friend of Erasmus of Rotterdam and collaborated with Aldus Manutius.

 A few years later, Pope Leo X named Marcus Musurus in his place, who died before he joined his siege.
 Apostolius later returned to Malvoisie, where he was surely in 1527.

 In 1521 he was the head of a Greek college then founded in Florence, but was no more here in February 1525 when an edition of Aristophanes by Antonio Franchini came out by the Giunti's Florentine print.
 A preface was the contribution made by Apostolios to the work evoking his stay in the Greek college of the city in the past.

 On March 30, 1534, in Venice, he was appointed by the Council of Ten, with the support of the Holy See, preacher of the San Giorgio dei Greci church, but he again saw to arise an hostility of his compatriots to all Catholic priests appointed there.
 He died four years later, and was buried in the church, where one of his nephews had him raise a tomb.

-He has written several prefaces to editions of ancient authors to which he was associated.
-He has also published a collection of apophthegms of philosophers, generals, orators, and poets, drawn from the Ἰωνιά (his field of violets) of his father Michael, which he has published in Rome in 1519 whom Zacharias Calliergi completed.
+He wrote several prefaces to editions of ancient authors with which he was associated.
+He also published a collection of apophthegms of philosophers, generals, orators, and poets, drawn from the Ἰωνιά (his field of violets) of his father Michael, which he published in Rome in 1519, completed by Zacharias Calliergi.
 The volume also contains a small dialogue of its composition, between a bibliophile, a bookseller and the book personified.
 Many, then, simply attributed the collection to him (Christian Waltz reproduced it in Stuttgart in 1832 under the title Ἀρσενίου Ἰωνιά / Arsenii Violetum).
 He also left letters.
 Several texts, including a choice of letters, can be found in the Hellenic Bibliography of Émile Legrand (Paris, 1885).